Killfaeh/Peguy3D/README.md

 To open an existing project, you have to open the project.json file of the project.</br>
 To test your program, you just need to click on the left top double arrow.</br>
-You can export the result in Wavefront (.obj) or Collada (.dae) format file.</br>
+You can export the result in a Wavefront (.obj) or Collada (.dae) file.</br>
 The quick code panel at right help you to write your code faster.
 Double click on the label or simple click on the copy/paste icon of the row which interests you and a code block will be pasted in your code.</br>

-To add a script in your project, you have to click on the add file icon on the left top near the double arrow. </br>
+To add a script in your project, you have to click on the add file icon on the left top, near the double arrow. </br>

 <div align="center">
 <img src="./doc/02-addScript.png">